 Lay the dough flat on the table and place the butter on the surface by breaking it into small flakes.
 Stretch and fold the sides over the dough and to help incorporate the butter gently knead for an minute before changing to a fast kneading technique.
 Continue kneading until the chunks of butter have dissolved into the dough.

 Put the dough back into the bowl, cover and leave to rest.
-If the dough is warm and sticky (use a temperature probe (+25C or 77F) to be precise) use the fridge, otherwise it can be left on the kitchen counter.
+Take a temperature reading at the end of kneading.
+If it is above 24C (75F) place the dough to rest in the fridge, if under this it should be keep on the worktop, providing the kitchen temperature is not excessively hot.
 Rest for 1 hour.

 Return the dough straight back to the bowl, cover again and leave on a work surface for a further 60 – 90 minutes.
 The temperature of the dough now should be 25-28C (77- 83F).
 If it is much warmer, place the dough in the fridge for all (or part) of the bulk fermentation.
 If it’s cooler, place in a warmer place.